mariostyvenv/server-subscription-apollo/README.md

 ## Apollo server and Apollo client 🚀

-Querys, Mutations, Suscripcions with Apollo and React
+Querys, Mutations, Subscriptions with Apollo and React

 Probar proyeto